cicsdev/cics-java-osgi-jdbc/README.md

 * Either Gradle or Apache Maven on the workstation (optional if using Wrappers)

 ## Building
 You can build the sample using an IDE of your choice, or you can build it from the command line.
-For both approaches, using the supplied Gradle or Maven wrapper is the will give a consistent version of build tooling.
+For both approaches, using the supplied Gradle or Maven wrappers will give a consistent version of build tooling.

 For an IDE, taking Eclipse as an example, the plug-ins for Gradle *buildship* and Maven *m2e* will integrate with the "Run As..." capability, allowing you to specify whether you want to build the project with a Wrapper, or a specific version of your chosen build tool.